 Summer just screams lemonade, doesn’t it?
 There’s a chain in LA called “Lemonade.”
 They have lots of tasty salads, main dishes, and desserts, but they’re most known, unsurprisingly, for their lemonades.

-They usually have about five ‘on tap’ – anything from classic lemon to blueberry and even cucumber lemonade (you’ll want to check out that recipe).
+They usually have about five ‘on tap’ – anything from classic lemon to blueberry and even a cucumber lemonade (you’ll want to check out that recipe).
 When we lived in LA, we’d take visiting friend to Abbot Kinney and grab a lemonade and food.
 It was easy, delicious, and had something for everyone!

 Fresh Peach Lemonade

 Now that it’s summer again (with overwhelming temps locally), I’m rediscovering my homemade lemonade recipes with fresh fruit.
 The natural sweetness of fresh fruit is just so much better than any amount of sugar you can add in my opinion.
 And when you finally get your peaches perfectly ripe this season, there’s little that beats that flavor.

 I tend to go overboard when buying fruit.
 Then they all get ripe at the same time.
 Because of this recurrence, I love to have recipe options to make sure none of it goes to waste – avoiding food waste is a big part of sustainability after all!

 How to Make Peach Juice?

 My recipe below calls for baking the peaches to pull out the sugars but also to help soften the peaches.
 Once these baked peaches cool, remove the skin and puree in a food processor to get delicious nectar juice.

-If you have very ripe peaches on your hands, you might not need to bake the peaches or for less time just to pull out those tasty natural sugars.
-If you think they’re ripe enough, you can try to just puree the peaches as is to get some good juice!
+If you have very ripe peaches on your hands, you don’t need to bake the peaches (or for less time just to pull out those tasty natural sugars).